http://www.worldses.org/banner2.jpg

 DOWNLOAD FULL PDF

-Authors: Horatiu Teodorescu, sorin Vlase, Luminita Scutaru and Florin Teodorescu
+Authors: Horatiu Teodorescu, Sorin Vlase, Luminita Scutaru, Florin Teodorescu

 Abstract: An original approach to compute the longitudinal tensile break stress of multiphase composite materials with short fibers reinforcement is presented.
 The most obvious mechanical model which reflects a multiphase composite material is a pre-impregnated material, known as prepreg.
 In the class of prepregs the most known are Sheet- and Bulk Molding Compounds (SMCs and BMCs).
 The model is seen as consisting of three phase compounds: resin, filler and fibers, model that is reduced to two phase compounds: substitute matrix and fibers.
 The Sheet Moulding Compounds reinforced with discontinuous and almost parallel fibers, subjected to longitudinal tensile loads, presents a specific note by the existence of a shear mechanism between fibers and matrix.
 This shear mechanism transfers the tensile load through the fibers.
 The Young’s moduli for the substitute matrix and for the entire composite are computed and a comparison between the theoretical approach and the experimental data is accomplished.
 The paper presents also an original homogenization method to predict the elastic properties of these materials.
 The upper and lower limits of the homogenized coefficients for a 27% fibers volume fraction SMC are computed.
 It is presented a comparison between the upper and lower limits of the homogenized elastic coefficients of a SMC material and the experimental data.
 The estimation model used as a homogenization method of these heterogeneous composite materials, gave emphasis to a good agreement between this theoretical approach and experimental data.